jfjallid/go-rpcclient/README.md

       --rids     <LIST>     Comma-separated list of RIDs to lookup in specified domain --local-domain <name> Samr domain name to target.
-Typically "Builtin" or NetBios name of machine Changes the domain for the action from the default for most actions --name <string>       Username of local account to create --names <LIST>        Comma-separated list of samAccountNames to lookup in specified domain --user-pass <string>  Password for --create-user or current password for --change-password.
+Typically "Builtin" or NetBios name of machine Changes the domain for the action from the default for most actions --name <string>       Username of local account to create or query --names <LIST>        Comma-separated list of samAccountNames to lookup in specified domain --user-pass <string>  Password for --create-user or current password for --change-password.
                             Mutually exclusive with --old-hash